lubuntu-team/manual/source/3/3.2/3.2.5/desktop.rst

 ------
 To change the desktop background you can either type the path of the file you can type in :guilabel:`Wallpaper image file` or use the :guilabel:`Browse` to bring up a dialog to choose which the desktop.
 The drop down of :guilabel:`Wallpaper mode` lets you change how the image you select for a wallpaper changes.
 If you want an image to have multiple copies of a smaller image select tile image from the drop down.
 If you do not want an image and just a solid color select fill with background color only.
 To change the background color if you select that press the button to the right of :guilabel:`Select background color`.

 The drop down menu for :guilabel:`Icon size` lets you choose a different size of desktop icons you can choose a size that looks good on your screen.
 The box  :guilabel:`Select text color` brings up a widget to pick color of either the text color on desktop icons.
 The field :guilabel:`Select shadow color` changes the shadow on the shadow around the icon.
 To change the marings change the fields for :guialbel:`Minimum item margins` field for different coordinates.
+To make the marings always the same number of pixels check the :guilabel:`Lock` checkbox.

 .. image:: desktop.png